liboevan/brick-x-webapp/README.en.md

 # Brick X Webapp

-Brick X web application providing user interface and static file services.
+Brick X web application providing user interface and static file services. **Note: The current version does not proxy other services.**

 ## 🏗️ Architecture